This 86-year-old Yukoner bakes with a sourdough starter that's older than she is

 As she talks, Ione scoops starter from the metal bowl and puts it back in its little plastic container.
 On the lid of the container is a crusted label: "100-year-old Yukon sourdough.
 PLEASE DO NOT THROW OUT."

-The sourdough's actually a good deal older than that — Ione estimates the label itself is almost 20 years old.
+The sourdough's actually a good deal older than that — Ione estimates the label itself is around 20 years old.

 Ione moves in practiced patterns, cleaning up eggshells and putting the baking soda back in the cupboard as she goes.
 Her spice containers are hand labeled.